Agency information guide

 - include as much specific information as necessary to enable us to identify the information you are asking for.

-Our office is included in Schedule 2 of the GIPA Act, which provides that information relating to our complaint handling, investigative and reporting functions (including functions under CS-CRAMA) is effectively exempt from the operation of the GIPA Act and is considered to be excluded information.
+Our office is included in Schedule 2 of the GIPA Act, which provides that information relating to our complaint handling, investigative and reporting functions including functions relating to community services, is effectively exempt from the operation of the GIPA Act and is considered to be excluded information.

 Any application requesting access to such excluded information is an ‘invalid’ application under the GIPA Act.
 All invalid applications are refused.